 - Not to be resold

 - Grown in sterile commercial potting mix – the soil in the pot cannot come from your yard

 If this list seems strict, it’s for a good reason.
 States are concerned with protecting their agriculture and natural resources.
 Introducing new plants from other areas may also introduce disease, plant pests, and weeds.
 If you are moving to a new state, call its Department of Agriculture first to make sure that the plants you want to bring with you are allowed.

 2. Find a Mover

-Most state-to-state moving companies do not take houseplants.
+Most long distance moving companies do not take houseplants.
 Even those that do may keep your plants for days in the inhospitable climate of the van or the moving truck.
 These vehicles are not climate-controlled and could expose your plants to fatal temperature fluctuations.
 The best way to transport your favorite plants across country is to put them in your car.
 First, they have to be properly packed.

 3. Know How to Pack Plants